magenta-aps/OpenDESK/documentation/README.md

 gulp local  // (to build the files - just press crtl d, to cancel the gulp server when its started)
 ```

-finally restart the apache server
+finally change the user back restart the apache server
 ```
-sudo service apache2 restart  // (you will be prompted for your own password)
+exit // exits from being the 'flemming' user sudo service apache2 restart  // (you will be prompted for your own password)
 ```